 The Auction Finance team will be able to provide you with any last-minute assistance, to help you arrange your finances or bid a bit higher than you had planned.

 Before buying under the hammer, make sure the property suits your requirements.

-Every lot in our auction is available to view prior to the day, unless otherwise stated in the catalogue.
+Every lot in our auction is available to view prior to the day unless otherwise stated in the catalogue.
 This means that you can inspect inside and out, and get all the information you need before deciding whether to buy.
 A majority of properties also have virtual viewing.